Psychtoolbox-3/psychtoolbox-3.github.com/docs/VideoCaptureDemo.md

 your computer (e.g, the built-in iSight of Apple Macintosh computers),
 then shows its video image in a Psychtoolbox window.

-By default, a capture rate of 30 frames per second is requested, and the
+By default, the maximum capture rate for a given resolution is requested, and the
 timecode and interframe interval of each captured image is displayed in
 the top-left corner of the display.
 A press of the [ESCape](ESCape) key ends the
 demo.